-Editor’s Note: We’ve created a 2018 cybersecurity predictions and a 2019 cybersecurity predictions post for the most up-to-date information.
+Editor’s Note: We’ve created a 2019 cybersecurity predictions and a 2019 cybersecurity best practices post for the most up-to-date information.
 The following post has not been updated since it’s original posting in 2017.

 Everyone wishes their organization could be more secure.
 Most security professionals agree that it is not a matter of if you get breached – it’s a matter of when.